📝 Anyone who sells food · ⏱️ 3 min read

 Should I include my own salary in the calculation?

-Yes, absolutely.
-If you're worth €4,000 per month as a manager, your second location needs to generate at least €4,000 extra to break even.
+Absolutely yes.
+If your management time is worth €4,000 monthly, your second location must generate at least €4,000 extra profit just to break even.
+Many entrepreneurs overlook this critical factor.

 What if my current margin is too low for expansion?

-Focus on improving your current business first.
-Raise prices, lower food costs or optimize your menu.
-Expanding with low margins only multiplies your problems.
+Focus on optimizing your existing business first.
+Adjust pricing, reduce food costs, or streamline your menu.
+Expanding with low margins only amplifies existing problems across multiple locations.

 The HACCP standards shown in this application are for informational purposes only.
 KitchenNmbrs does not guarantee that displayed values are current or complete.
 Always consult the FSA or your local authority for the latest regulations.